Childhood Asthma Treatment in Louisville, KY

 - Physical activity

-Diagnosis & Treatment for Asthma
+Diagnosis for Asthma

 A pediatrician will need to conduct tests to diagnose your child.
 First, they will ask for symptoms, medical history, experiences, etc. to get a good sense if asthma is a possibility.
-After that, the most common test is called a Spirometry, in which the pediatrician will use a device to measure the airflow of the lungs.
+After that, the most common test is called Spirometry, in which the pediatrician will use a device to measure the airflow of the lungs.

 Typically, if your child has the above symptoms, has a parent with asthma, and also has allergies (including skin allergies), your pediatrician will conduct a lung functioning test.
 After that, usually, a trial period of asthma medication will be given, depending on the results, with a follow-up appointment to monitor the outcome.